Who we are

 The AIC-Ukraine closely cooperates with the Fathers of the Mission and Charity Sisters as well as carries out joint projects with other branches of the Vincentian Family.
 Our main work as volunteers is aimed at rendering help to those people who found themselves in rough conditions.

 In Kharkiv it is about working with children from low-income families, helping in parish, arranging the Day of the Sick, doing the washing for the poor, holding charity events to collect money for the poor, assisting to lonely unconnected persons.

 In Bukovyna it is caring for the sick and visiting them, organizing religious feasts and helping in parish, holding the Day of the Sick, maintaining cemeteries, holding charity events to collect clothes and foodstuffs, carrying out one-time projects aimed at helping the poor.

-In Zakarpattia it is helping in parish, visiting the lonely and the sick, holding the Day of the Sick, praying for all people in need.
+In Zakarpattia it is helping in parish, visiting the lonely and the sick, holding the Day of the Sick, work in the kitchen to Poverty people, praying for all people in need.

 In Brody it is about helping internally displaced persons, working with the deaf-mute, with children, ATO military, assisting to the sick, visiting and holding feasts with presents’ distribution for children in an orphanage, and helping in parish.

 In Sniatyn it is help to sick lonely people, help in organizing a pilgrimage to the Blessed Sister Marta Vetska, decorations in the church, charity events for the holidays.

 Contacts:International secretariat АІС:Bénédictede Bellefroid– Projects Officer

 тел.: +32 10 45 63 53, e-mail: email@example.comTayde de Callataÿ – Coordinator for Europe and the Middle East

 e-mail: firstname.lastname@example.orgАІС Ukraine:Yana Krutsey - national President AIC of Ukraine